Akey20/ETL-PROJECT-2/README.md

 Review dataset above and commence cleaning, dropping, irrelevant columns Add BLS data to database for annual sector growth for each industry, may require manually adjusting names to align sectors as foreign keys
 Utilizing QuickDBD to structure related data by sector

+Schemata used in final database
+See ERD (Entity Relationship Diagraam) in the SQL folder.
+SQL used to create tables also included in the SQL folder.

 Load
 Loading transformed data from Jupyter Notebook into PostgreSQL.